Is your perfume ageing your skin?

 This is why you should never spray perfume or put aftershave on before you go out to the sun!

 Did you know that you could be prematurely ageing your skin just by spraying on your favourite perfume?
 So you have a fantastic skin regime and you are super conscious when it comes to anti-ageing skincare, however just before you go out that favourite fragrance is sprayed liberally over your neck and décolleté -admit it- is this you?
 What you have to know is that your gorgeous scent could be causing pigmentation, age spots, lines and wrinkles.
 Oh, noooo!
+DO you believe me now when i say it could be ageing your skin?

 How is perfume affecting your skin this way?